Nature Walks on Long Island to View Fall Foliage

 Bethpage State Park — Farmingdale

-Bethpage State Park, which is known for its golf courses, also features hiking trails for your family to explore.
-In fact, there are five miles of trails that cut through the Long Island Greenbelt Trail.
+Bethpage State Park, well-known for its golf courses, also features family-friendly hiking trails to explore.
+In fact, there are 5 miles of trails that cut through the Long Island Greenbelt Trail.
 It also offers hiking and biking trails for the little cyclers in your family.
 Bring along lunch so you can stop at one of the many picnic trails along the way.
 The park is open seven days a week from sunrise to sunset.

 LIU Post Community Arboretum — Brookville

 With more than 4,000 trees on the grounds alone, this is one of Long Island's most scenic college campuses.
-Each tree in the 40-acre arboretum is labeled with interesting facts, so this also makes for a great learning experience.
+Each tree in the 40-acre arboretum is labeled with interesting facts, making for a great learning experience.
 The self-guided walking trail leads you around campus to view the horticulture and historic buildings.
 The arboretum is open seven days a week.
 It is absolutely FREE.

 Muttontown Preserve — East Norwich